BreakingBillow/KendoSPADemo/README.md

 KendoSPADemo
 ============

-A little demo to demostrate how to create single page application using Kendo UI
+Demostrate how to create single page application using Kendo UI